Blakemagne/manuals/og_man/dirname.md

        dirname [OPTION] NAME...

 DESCRIPTION
-       Output each NAME with its last non-slash component and trailing slashes removed; if NAME contains no /'s, output '.' (meaning the current directory).
+       Output each NAME with its last non-slash component and trailing slashes removed;  if  NAME contains no /'s, output '.' (meaning the current di‐ rectory).

        -z, --zero
               end each output line with NUL, not newline